About Airtran Holdings, Inc.

 Southwest Airlines' Rapid Rewards loyalty program is designed to retain, engage, and acquire customers.
 Rapid Rewards enables program members to earn points for every dollar spent on Southwest fares.

-Expenses for advertising and promotions have decreased recently with $215 million spent for marketing in fiscal 2018 versus $224 million in 2017 and $232 million in 2016.
+Expenses for advertising and promotions have decreased recently with $212 million spent for marketing in fiscal 2019 versus $215 million in 2018 and $224 million in 2017.

 Southwest has grown steadily over the last several years.
-Its revenue grew nearly 4% from $21.1 billion in 2017 to $21.9 billion in 2018.
-The growth in 2018 was driven by a 3% bump in passenger revenue fueled by increased capacity and strong demand.
-Freight revenue inched up 1% also due to capacity increases.
+Its revenue grew 2% from $22 billion in 2018 to $22.4 billion in 2019.
+The growth in 2019 was driven by a 2% bump in passenger revenue fueled by increased capacity and strong demand.

-Net income dropped 26% to $2.5 billion in 2018 compared with $3.4 billion in 2017 but was in line with previous levels.
-The decrease was primarily due to a $1.3 billion adjustment in 2017 (due to the Tax Cuts and Jobs Act), which reduced its income tax provision for that year.
+Net income dropped 7% to $2.3 billion in 2019 compared with $2.4 billion in 2018 but was in line with previous levels.
+The decrease was primarily due to the $249 million increase in the company's operating expense.

-Cash at the end of fiscal 2018 was $1.9 billion, an increase of $359 million from the prior year.
-Cash from operations contributed $4.9 billion to the coffers, while investing activities used $2.0 billion, mainly for capital expenditures related to aircraft equipment, technology projects, and airport construction projects.
-Financing activities used another $2.5 billion for dividends to stockholders and the company's stock repurchase program.
+Cash at the end of fiscal 2019 was $2.5 billion, an increase of $694 million from the prior year.
+Cash from operations contributed $4.0 billion to the coffers, while investing activities used $303 million, mainly for capital expenditures related to ongoing technology projects, airport and other facility construction projects, and progress payments related to new aircraft to be delivered to the company.
+Financing activities used another $3 billion for dividends to stockholders and the company's stock repurchase program.

 Texas businessman Rollin King and lawyer Herb Kelleher founded Air Southwest in 1967 as an intrastate airline linking Dallas, Houston, and San Antonio.
 In 1971, the company, renamed Southwest Airlines, made its first scheduled flight.
 By 1979, Southwest was flying between eleven Texas cities; it added its first out-of-state destination from Houston to New Orleans that year.
 It later expanded to Oklahoma, Kansas, Arizona, Nevada, and California in 1980.